flan/staticdhcpd/README.md

 # Making it go #
 ## Downloading ##
-Stable releases of staticDHCPd are available from the [downloads page](https://code.google.com/p/staticdhcpd/downloads/list); you may also be interested in its [changelog](changelog.md).
+Stable releases of staticDHCPd are available from the [releases page](https://github.com/flan/staticdhcpd/releases).

 Debian packages coming shortly after 2.0.0 is released.